Topics to be Learn:

 • Definition: Total wellbeing of emotional, behavioural, physical, and social aspects related to reproduction.

-• National-level action plans for improving reproductive health.
+• Initiatives in India: Reproductive and Child Health Care (RCH) programmes, National-level action plans for improving reproductive health.

-• Reduce infertility, infant mortality, and maternal mortality rates.
+• Objectives: Control population growth, Improve awareness and facilities for reproductive health, Reduce infertility, infant mortality, and maternal mortality rates.

 Goals of RCH Programmes: